-In general, students should adhere to the UC Davis Principles of Community, copied below (also see: http://sja.ucdavis.edu/files/cac.pdf).
+In general, students should adhere to the UC Davis Student Rights and Responsibilities, copied below (https://ossja.ucdavis.edu/rights-grievances).

 The University of California, Davis, is first and foremost an institution of learning and teaching, committed to serving the needs of society.
 Our campus community reflects and is a part of a society comprising all races, creeds and social circumstances.
 The successful conduct of the university's affairs requires that every member of the university community acknowledge and practice the following basic principles: